image

 AEPP Centre Accommodation Information

 If you’re searching for budget-friendly shared accommodation in Paris, then the AEPP Centre is your ideal choice.
-During the summer months, booking a private or shared room is straightforward.
-However, bookings for the remaining period (fall, winter, and spring) are subject to availability (limited space)..
+Booking a private or shared room is straightforward during the summer.
+However, bookings for the remaining period from October to May are subject to availability (limited space).

 **Please note that ARYM participants aged over 30 can also stay at the AEPP Centre.
-Therefore, they need to rent a single room or share a double/triple room with other ARYM students of any age.
+Therefore, they need to rent a single room or a shared room with ARYM participants only.

 Such accommodation needs to be organised through the ARYM WhatsApp groups.
 ARYM WhatsApp groups